RoadieHQ/roadie-actions/docs/index.md

 # Sync Backstage TechDocs Action

-This Action is for [Roadie Backstage](https://roadie.io/) customers who have access to the Roadie API in their plan.

-It updates a repository's Backstage [Techdocs](https://roadie.io/docs/getting-started/technical-documentation/) build in Roadie so that you don't have to wait for the docs to build when visiting the docs after a change has been made.
+This Action allows CI triggered building of Backstage TechDocs for a repository so that you don't have to wait for docs to build on demand when viewing a new version.

+### Prerequisites

+This Action assumes that you have a publicly available HTTP API exposed from your Backstage backend that uses a Bearer token for Authorization.

+[Roadie Backstage](https://roadie.io/) customers may access this via the Roadie API.
+Please reach out to support@roadie.io for more info.

 ### Required Inputs:
 - `api-token`: An API token added as a Bearer token to the Backstage API requests